redomino/redomino.tinymceplugins.snippet/README.txt

 Introduction
 ============

 This is a plugin for `TinyMCE <http://plone.org/products/tinymce/>`_

 It adds a simple "add snippet" button.
-Useful for paste snippet of HTML inside a text.
+Useful for pasting snippets of HTML into a text.